 Figure 1 shows the conceptual framework

 Conversely, inclusive economic growth suggests that everyone has access to opportunities and that the advantages of economic advancement are shared equitably throughout society.
 By giving everyone in a society equal access to economic opportunities and resources, it seeks to guarantee that everyone can take part in, contribute to, and profit from economic prosperity.
 In addition to raising GDP overall, inclusive growth places a strong emphasis on lowering unemployment, poverty, and income inequality.
-Alongside promoting equal rights and opportunities for marginalised populations, it involves enhancing access to financial, healthcare, and educational services (International Monetary Fund, 2020).
+Alongside promoting equal rights and opportunities for marginalized populations, it involves enhancing access to financial, healthcare, and educational services (International Monetary Fund, 2020).
 This type of growth integrates ecological balance and environmental considerations with economic policymaking to ensure the proper management of natural resources for future generations (United Nations, 2020).

 2.2 Theoretical Review